|

 perch.
 Lurking in said lake, a

-plesiosaur menaces a discarded Ann but
+Plesiosaur menaces a discarded Ann but

 Kong grabs the slippery creature, which counters by coiling around the ape in

-attempts to strangle him.
+an attempt to strangle him.
 Slowly, Kong

 uncoils the attacker, seizes it by the